You are here

 - The independence of professional practice judgment.

-In addition, the ICOI Committee acts in an advisory role for non-research related conflicts of interest.
+In addition, the ICOI Committee acts in an advisory role for difficult conflict of interest issues.

-The ICOI Committee is managed by the UMOR COI Office in conjunction with the MEDCOI Office.
+The ICOI Committee is supported by the UMOR COI Office.
 The ICOI Committee will meet on a monthly basis throughout the year.

 ICOI management strategies include, but are not limited to: